Mom and I have visited Skellig or Sceilig Mhichíl (in the Irish Language) three or four times and each time has been a totally different experience.

 The remains of the monastery feature six beehive huts (bone dry inside), two oratories, stone crosses and a church with some spectacular views.

-Boats to Skellig usually run from late April to late September weather dependent, but the best time of year we think to head there is when the puffins and gannets are floating about in April – May-ish.
+Boats to Skellig usually run from late April to late September and are weather dependent, but the best time of year we think to head there is when the puffins and gannets are floating about in April – May-ish.
 I really enjoyed puffin-spotting, they tend to dart in and out of their nests with such speed!

 Be warned, when we were on the island there were no toilet facilities, so go on the boat or beforehand.
 Nothing worse than feeling like you need a leak when climbing up the 618 steps to the monastery!